iSuneast/ComfyUI-WebhookNotifier/README.md

 - Automatically sends webhook notifications after generating images
 - Supports custom JSON data in notifications
-- Simple to use, just connect to the image output
+- Simple to use, just connect to any node output as a trigger (no restriction on data type)

 ## Installation